 • Overwhelmed anxiety around sex, relationships and intimacy

 • Sexual abuse or assault

 • Fears around lack of sexual experience

-My approach is integrative and holistic, with an understanding that psychosexual issues are not just purely physical dysfunctions, but also both psychological and emotional.
+My approach is pluralistic and holistic, with an understanding that psychosexual issues are not just purely physical dysfunctions, but also both psychological and emotional.
 Depending on the nature of the issue and situation, sessions can be attended either by individuals and /or couples.

 It is common for couples to experience difficulties in their relationship or marriage, which can result in each individual in the couple feeling unhappy, isolated, angry, bored or resentful.
 Going through a transition in the relationship, such as having children, or living busy lives, managing careers, not finding time for each other can affect the quality of the relationship of a couple, as well as their intimacy and sexual life.

 • Communication problems in a relationship, including frequent arguments, blaming, conflict.